richross/RRoss.LiveStream/README.md

 # RRoss.LiveStream

-Repo with all of the information related to the live stream activities.
-Schedule, list of topics and place to comment on topics to include.
+This repo contains all of the information related to my live stream activities.
+Schedule, list of topics and place to comment and voice your opinion.

 # Schedule

 Monday, Wednesday and Friday from 8-9 am EST.

 I also opened an issue on the repo where you can provide your comments and suggestions on what might work better.
-I am open to moving the time.
-It just cannot be during the core business hours.
+I am open to moving the time but it needs to be outside the core business hours, which for me is 9a-5p EST (UTC -5:00).

 # Projects